The flower was raised.

 I heard the story of Dromtönpa, from Lama Zopa Rinpoche during a Week long teaching session at Bangalore in March 2014.
 The story as it appear here was adapted and modified from:

-Kopan Course No.09 (1976) by Lama Zopa Rinpoche, and
+a.
+Transcript of Kopan Course No.09 (1976) by Lama Zopa Rinpoche, and

 b.
 Images of Enlightenment: Tibetan Art in Practice by Landaw/Weber.
 Snow Lion Publications, 2006.